 Answer “Yes” if a listed person received a severance or change-of-control payment from the organization or a related organization.
-A severance payment is a payment made if the right to the payment is contingent solely upon the person's severance from service in specified circumstances, such as upon an involuntary separation from service or under a separation or termination agreement voluntarily entered into by the parties.
+A severance payment is a payment made if the right to the payment is contingent upon the person's severance from service in specified circumstances, such as upon an involuntary separation from service or under a separation or termination agreement voluntarily entered into by the parties.
 Payments under a change-of-control arrangement are made in connection with a termination or change in the terms of employment resulting from a change in control of the organization.
 Treat as a severance payment any payment to a listed person by the organization or a related organization in satisfaction or settlement of a claim for wrongful termination or demotion.

 Answer “Yes” if a listed person participated in or received payment from the organization or a related organization of any equity-based compensation (such as stock, stock options, stock appreciation rights, restricted stock, or phantom or shadow stock), or participated in or received payment from any equity compensation plan or arrangement sponsored by the organization or a related organization, whether the compensation is determined by reference to equity in a partnership, limited liability company, or corporation.
-Equity-based compensation does not include compensation contingent on the revenues or net earnings of the organization, which are addressed by lines 5 and 6 later.
+Equity-based compensation doesn't include compensation contingent on the revenues or net earnings of the organization, which are addressed by lines 5 and 6 later.

-A, a listed person, is an employee of organization B. B owns an interest in C, a for-profit subsidiary, that is a stock corporation.
+A, a listed person, is an employee of organization B. B owns an interest in C, a for-profit subsidiary that is a stock corporation.
 As part of A's compensation package, B provides restricted stock in C to A. This is an equity-based compensation arrangement for purposes of line 4c.
 The same would be true if C were a partnership or limited liability company and B provided A a profits interest or capital interest in C.

 A, a listed person, is a physician employed by organization B. As part of A's compensation package, A is to be paid a bonus equal to x% of B's net revenues from a particular department operated by B for a specified period of time.
 This arrangement is a payment contingent on revenues of the organization, and must be reported on line 5, regardless of whether the payment is contingent on achieving a certain revenue target.
-However, if instead the bonus payment is a specific dollar amount (for instance, $5,000) to be paid only if a gross revenue or net revenue target of the department is achieved, the payment is not contingent on revenues of the organization for this purpose.
+However, if instead the bonus payment is a specific dollar amount (for instance, $5,000) to be paid only if a gross revenue or net revenue target of the department is achieved, the payment isn't contingent on revenues of the organization for this purpose.

 A, a listed person, is an employee of organization B. As part of A's compensation package, A is to be paid a bonus equal to x% of B's net earnings for a specified period of time.
 This arrangement is a payment contingent on net earnings of the organization for line 6 purposes, regardless of whether the payment is contingent on achieving a certain net earnings target.
-However, if instead the bonus payment is a specific dollar amount to be paid only if a net earnings target is achieved, the payment is not contingent on the net earnings of the organization for this purpose.
+However, if instead the bonus payment is a specific dollar amount to be paid only if a net earnings target is achieved, the payment isn't contingent on the net earnings of the organization for this purpose.

 Amounts payable under a qualified pension, profit-sharing, or stock bonus plan under section 401(a) or under an employee benefit program that is subject to and satisfies coverage and nondiscrimination rules under the Internal Revenue Code (for example, sections 127 and 137), other than nondiscrimination rules under section 9802, are treated as fixed payments for purposes of line 7, regardless of the organization's discretion with respect to the plan or program.
 The fact that a person contracting with the organization is expressly granted the choice to accept or reject any economic benefit is disregarded in determining whether the benefit constitutes a fixed payment for purposes of line 7.

 Enter information for certain individuals listed on Form 990, Part VII, Section A, as described below.
-Report compensation for the calendar year ending with or within the organization's tax year paid to or earned by the following individuals:
+Report compensation for the calendar year ending with or within the organization's tax year paid to or earned by the following individuals.